List of Roblox games

-The online video game and game creation system Roblox has numerous games (officially referred to as "experiences") created by users of their creation tool, Roblox Studio.
-Due to Roblox's popularity, various games created on the site have grown increasing attention in popularity and received media coverage as the result; some of the games have millions of active players monthly, about 5,000 games having over a million visits and a few having over a billion.
+The online video game platform and game creation system Roblox has millions of games (officially referred to as "experiences" since 2021) created by users of its creation tool, Roblox Studio.
+Due to Roblox's popularity, various games created on the site have grown in popularity, with some games having millions of monthly active players and 5,000 games having over a million visits.
+The rate of games reaching high player counts has increased annually, with it being reported that over seventy games reached a billion visits in 2022 alone, compared to the decade it took for the first ten games with that achievement to reach that number.

 Original games

 Adopt Me!

 Adopt Me! is a massively multiplayer online role-playing game where the nominal focus is players pretending to be either parents adopting a child, or children getting adopted, though the de facto focus is around adopting and caring for many different pets, who can be traded with other players.
-As of October 2022, the game had been played upwards of thirty billion times.
+As of July 2020, the game had been played upwards of ten billion times.
 Adopt Me! was averaging 600,000 concurrent players as of June 2020, making it the most popular game on Roblox.
-Due to the high cost of pets within the game, with some rare pets selling for up to US$100, a large number of scammers have risen up within the game.
+Due to the high cost of pets within the game, with some rare pets selling for up to US$100, a large number of scammers have risen within the game.
 As the primary user base of Adopt Me! is on average younger than the rest of Roblox, they are especially susceptible to falling for scams.
-Uplift Games, the studio behind the game, has accumulated over $16 million in revenue, mostly from microtransactions.
+Uplift Games, the studio behind the game, has accumulated over $16 million in revenue, mostly from microtransactions; the game was the highest profiting game on the platform in the United Kingdom in 2022.
 The game won three awards in the 2020 Bloxy Awards.